SARAH ANN BABCOCK DAVIS EATON MALISON

 Sarah and Nathan’s first child, Watie, was born in 1857, the same year as Mary L Babcock.
 The following photograph of Sarah, Watie and Charlotte was found at an auction in Weyauwega, Wisconsin and sent by Paula Vaughn on 22 Apr 2005 to Glenna Maria Johnson (see the Davis connection page) who passed an image on to us.

 Sarah’s second husband, Joshua Eaton, was her first husband’s first cousin.
 According to census records, Sarah and Joshua’s first child, Halbert, was born in Wisconsin.
 Meanwhile, Joshua’s father had established a farm in Iowa.
 By 1870, Joshua, Sarah, Watie, Charlotte, Charles and Halbert had moved to Iowa to be near his family.
 Sarah and Joshua had a second child, John, about 1871.
 About 1872, Joshua’s brother Albert was married.
 Albert and Ellen’s first child was Frank, born March 1873, and their second child was Caroline, born May 11, 1874.
 Joshua died April 23, 1874, aged 38 years, leaving Sarah with Watie (17 – already back in Wisconsin and married), Charlotte (14), Charles (11), Halbert (8) and John (3).
-We have DNA matches with descendants of Caroline Eaton that could only be if Caroline was actually Sarah’s child.
-We assume that Albert and Ellen Eaton agreed to take Caroline as their own and let Sarah take the rest of her children back to Wisconsin to be near her family.
+We have DNA matches with descendants of Caroline Eaton that very strongly indicate Caroline was actually Sarah’s child.
+We assume that Albert and Ellen Eaton took their niece Caroline as their own so the widowed Sarah could be near her family and other five children back in Wisconsin.

 An 1874 plat of Caledonia shows S. A. Eaton as the owner of 60 acres adjacent to her brother S(ilas), brother Wm and her father J(ehu) Babcock.
 The house just north of her 60 acres is believed to be hers and to be the one shown in the photograph above.